tgvaughan/feast/README.md

 Takes simple arithmetic expressions and returns the result by acting as a Loggable or a Function.
-Binary operators can be applied to Parameters of different lengths as in R, with the result having the maximum of the two lengths, and the index into the shortest parameter being the result index modulo the length of that parameter.
+Binary operators can be applied to Functions (including Parameters) of different lengths as in R, with the result having the maximum of the two lengths, and the index into the shortest parameter being the result index modulo the length of that parameter.

 Example expressions (I and J are IDs of RealParameters with elements {1.0, 2.0, 3.0} and {5.0, 10.0}, respectively.)